Answer:

 To understand why this happens and how dangerous it can be, let’s reflect on how our hearing works.

-Our earlobes work a bit like satellite dishes.
-The outer ear picks up sound waves, which are then funneled through the ear canal until they reach the eardrum.
-These sound waves make the eardrum vibrate.
+Our earlobes function somewhat akin to satellite dishes.
+The external ear captures sound waves, which are subsequently directed through the ear canal until they reach the eardrum.
+These sound waves cause the eardrum to oscillate.

 The ossicles transfer these vibrations into the inner ear, which is where the magic happens.